hbctraining/DGE_workshop_salmon/lessons/09_sleuth.md

 Sleuth is a lightweight algorithm that can be quickly run on our personal computers.
 Let's **open a new project called `DE_sleuth`**.

-> **NOTE:** We could have used the previous Salmon project, however we did not include the `--numBootstraps 30` parameter in our automation script and so we do not have the approrpriate files.
+> **NOTE:** We could have used the previous Salmon project, however we did not include the `--numBootstraps 30` parameter in our automation script and so we do not have the appropriate files.

 1. Download the Salmon files with bootstraps [from here](https://www.dropbox.com/s/ntpkgkxikb46b35/data.zip?dl=1).
 Move it into your working directory and decompress the file.
 You should now see a `data` directory.